The Walking Dead: Season Two: Synopsis

+Plot

-PlotThis is only a broad overview of the plot, and may differ based on the choices made during both this game and the preceding season and its add-on, 400 Days.
+This is only a broad overview of the plot, and may differ based on the choices made during both this game and the preceding season and its add-on, 400 Days.

-After the events of the first season, Clementine regroups with Omid and Christa, but Omid is killed during a rest stop.
-Months later, Christa and Clementine are seeking refuge in Wellington, Ohio but are separated by scavengers.
+After the events of the first game, Clementine regroups with Omid and Christa, but Omid is killed at a rest stop.
+Sixteen months later, Christa and 11-year-old Clementine are planning to travel to Wellington, Ohio but are separated when scavengers attack.
 After being saved from walkers, Clementine joins a new group consisting of Luke, Pete, his nephew Nick, Alvin, his pregnant wife Rebecca, Carlos, and his daughter Sarah.

 After Pete is killed by walkers, Clementine encounters a man named William Carver, the possible father of Rebecca's child, who is hunting down the group.
 Forced to abandon their cabin, the survivors find a ski lodge occupied by Clementine's old acquaintance Kenny, his girlfriend Sarita, and their friend Walter.
 Walkers attack the lodge, during which Nick is potentially killed.
 They are saved by the arrival of an armed group commanded by Carver.
 Carver executes Walter and possibly Alvin too, depending on Clementine's actions.
 Regardless, Carver's group captures everyone except Luke.

 Carver takes them to Howe's Hardware, a fortified mall that he tyrannically runs.
 Luke sneaks in Howe's and warns the others of an oncoming walker horde.
 The group, joined by two other survivors, Jane and Mike, and one of Carver's minions, Bonnie, devise a plan to escape by drawing the horde to the mall.
-During the chaos, Alvin (if alive) is killed by one of Carver's men, while Kenny brutally kills Carver in revenge for an earlier injury that had cost Kenny his left eye.
+During the chaos, Alvin (if alive) is killed by one of Carver's men, while Kenny kneecaps and brutally kills Carver in revenge for an earlier injury that had cost Kenny his left eye.
 The group makes their way through the walker horde by covering themselves in walker guts, but Carlos and Sarita are killed.

 Everyone gathers at the nearby ruins of a museum.
 Clementine and Jane set out to find Sarah, Luke, and Nick (if alive), who were separated amidst the horde.
 Clementine and Jane's search leads to a trailer park where Nick (if alive) has reanimated and Luke and Sarah are trapped by walkers.
 With Sarah catatonic due to her father's death, Clementine can either coerce her to leave with them or abandon her to be devoured.
 As Rebecca goes into labor, the survivors retreat to the museum's observation deck, which collapses and causes Sarah (if saved before) to fall and get killed.
 Rebecca gives birth to a boy whom Kenny names Alvin Jr., "AJ".
 Jane leaves the group out of fear of getting attached to Clementine.
 As the group heads north, they are ambushed by Russian survivors.
 When Rebecca dies of exhaustion and blood loss and turns, either Clementine or Kenny kills her to protect AJ, which starts a gunfight.